 Computing at Avenue

-At school, children have access to laptops, computers, iPads, interactive whiteboards and other resources to support the new computing curriculum.
+Technology is a part of everyday life and, for most of us, is essential to our lives.
+At school, children have access to laptops, computers, tablets, interactive whiteboards and other resources to support the curriculum.
 They use these to learn about computing as well as to support learning in other subjects and to embed key skills.